jbcurtin/bert-etl/docs/aws_testing.rst

 With the AWS Lambda deployment target, you can test the functions through the AWS Lambda Console or locally with `bert-runner.py`.
 The environment var `DEBUG` is central to identifying the correct execution context of testing and non-testing.
 Only with `DEBUG` set to true, will you be able to test the lambda without invoking other lambdas.
 If `DEBUG` is set to false, you may pass an event into the function and the result pushed into `done_queue` will be streamed to the next lambda in the pipeline.

-For illustrative purposes, lets test a funciton.
+For illustrative purposes, let's test a function.
 Go ahead and generate a new job-template.

 .. code-block:: bash